tuvrai/globetrotter/README.md

 We have a map in Robinson projection (the old flash game uses Mercator projection, which actually might be a better choice, as the land mass is bigger on it, but for some reason I dived into Robinson one, which is totally ok also).
 It has outlined states of the world.
 From the level 7 though, the borders dissapear and we end up with a plain map of the world.
 The source of the map is [here](http://alabamamaps.ua.edu/contemporarymaps/world/world/index.html).

 Every level has a threshold of points we need to get in the level.
-If we fail, we lose.
+If we don't get enought points, we lose.
 If we win, we go to the next level, eventually winning the game after completing all locations in 10th level and getting enough points.

 ## Instructions
 ### Scroll wheel ###
 Allows zooming in / out the map

 ### R ###
-Resests the zoom
+Resests the zoom to starting depth.<br>
+*Note*: zoom resets everytime on it's own after clicking _next_ button.

 ### Enter ###
 Moves to next location, after a guess (does the same as _next_ button)